willp240/rat-container/README.md

   For **Windows 10**:

-  Do **NOT** use the Windows Subsystem for Linux to run Docker.
-Docker already exists for Windows, and running it within the subsystem adds an extra layer between the program and your display.
+  There are two options for Windows: One is to use Docker natively, and the other is to run within the Windows Subsystem for Linux (WSL).
+If you don't know what WSL is, then proceed with the native Windows instructions; otherwise, feel free to use the above instructions for Linux, but keep in mind that $DISPLAY isn't set, so you need to put in the IP of the WSL (ex.
+  DISPLAY=172.26.0.1:0)

   1. Download and install [Xming](https://sourceforge.net/projects/xming/)
   2. When Windows prompts you to allow it in the firewall, do so.